Logic-py/python-template/README.md

     - `pre-commit`: ^3.8.0 (for managing Git hooks)
     - `pytest`: ^7.2.0 (for unit testing)

+### Optional: Pyenv

 <details>
-<summary><h2>(Optional) Pyenv</h2></summary>

-### Useful pyenv commands
+<summary>Useful pyenv commands</summary>

-Updating pyenv, this will refresh the python mirrors to find latest python versions available.
+Updating pyenv will refresh the Python mirrors to find the latest Python versions available:

 ```bash
 pyenv update
 ```

-This will list all available python version to be installed.
+List all available Python versions:

 ```bash
 pyenv install --list
 ```

-This will download & install the provided python version.
+Download & install a specific Python version:

 ```bash
 pyenv install 3.12.7
 ```

-This will list what python version is set by your system.
+List the global Python version set by your system:

 ```bash
 pyenv global
 ```

-This will list what python version is set in your folder/project.
+List the Python version set for your project/folder:

 ```bash
 pyenv local
 ```

-This will set the global python version of your system.
+Set the global Python version for your system:

 ```bash
 pyenv global 3.12.7
 ```

-This will set the local python version of your folder/project.
+Set the local Python version for your project:

 ```bash
 pyenv local 3.12.7
 ```

-Feel free to utilize Pyenv and change the .python-version file to your liking.
+Feel free to utilize Pyenv and modify the `.python-version` file to your preference.

 </details>